Streamlit vs Gradio in 2025: Comparing AI-App Frameworks

 Hybrid Data + AI Apps

-By layering embeddings or LLM outputs on top of st.dataframe or st.altair_chart, you can naturally implement compound UIs such as “a chat app with charts.”
+By layering embeddings or LLM outputs on top of st.dataframe or st.altair_chart, you can naturally implement compound UIs such as "a chat app with charts."
+Streamlit originally targeted data scientists, so it supports many visualization libraries and excels at presenting data.

 Components for real-time AI interaction—for example st.chat_message for streaming chat updates—have also matured, making it easy to build hybrid apps that mix data and AI.